Ukrainian Amateur Football Championship: Competitions in Soviet Ukraine (competitions among KFK teams)

-Since in 1964, there were established two different championships one among teams of masters (Soviet analog for professional teams) and another among collectives of physical culture (Soviet acronym KFK as representatives of "mass sports", fizkulturniks).
-The very first championship among KFK originally consisted of 5 to 6 groups based on geographic principle and included 26 participants.
-Each group consisted of about 8–10 teams and later grew to around 16.
-All teams within own groups played each other home and away games as per round robin principle.
-Each group winners were advancing to finals which were conducted at predesignated location with a single game round robin tournament.
+In 1964, two different championships were established: one among teams of masters (Soviet analog for professional teams) and another among collectives of physical culture (Soviet acronym KFK as representatives of "mass sports", fizkulturniks).
+The very first championship among KFK included 26 participants and originally consisted of 5 to 6 groups based on geographic principle.
+Each group consisted of 8 to 10 teams and later grew to around 16.
+All teams within their own groups played each other home and away games as per the round robin principle.
+Each group's winners advanced to the finals, which were conducted at a predesignated location with a single round robin tournament.

 The original (first) members represented each region in Ukraine (oblast):